Like all medicines, metoprolol can cause side effects, but many people have no side effects, or only minor ones.

 Feeling sick (nausea)

-Stick to simple meals and avoid rich or spicy food.
-It might help to take your metoprolol after you have eaten.
+Stick to simple meals and do not eat rich or spicy food.
+It might help to take your tablets after you've eaten.

 Stomach pain